 In return, the maternal caregivers reported that the arrangements are reciprocal in nature or like a win-win situation since they also have the responsibility to take care of the needs of their aged mothers which may include provision of shelter, meals, clothing and, sometimes, other personal effects.
-As indicated by one month old Felix's 31-year old maternal caregiver, engaging her mother is also offering her the opportunity to take care of my aged mother as well; a sentiment which was also echoed by the other maternal caregivers.
+As indicated by one month old Felix's 31-year old maternal caregiver, engaging her mother is also offering her the opportunity to take care of my aged mother as well; a sentiment which was also echoed by the other maternal childcare.

-The grandmothers did not mention specific direct physical or material benefits they are deriving from their childcare roles except to say offering a helping hand to their daughters or seeing it as a moral responsibility for mothers to assist their daughters in childcare.
 The two quotes provided below are indicative of the views expressed by some grandmothers:

+The grandmothers did not mention specific direct physical or material benefits caregivers. they are deriving from their childcare roles except to say offering a helping hand to their daughters or seeing it as a moral responsibility for mothers to assist their daughters in